grumpyjames/birding-almanac/features/a-200-bird-year/part-46-notts-excursions.md

 Yes, we're trying _yet again_ for RNG.
 Third time lucky, I'm hoping.
 The chances don't immediately look great though.
-Even when we get to an appropriate hide, huge tracts of water are still (even with a scope) an eye wateringly long way away, the light is average, and there's enough wind to make waves a further obscurance.
+Even when we get to an appropriate hide, huge tracts of water are still (even with a scope) an eye-wateringly long way away, the light is average, and there's enough wind to make waves a further obscurance.
 Oh, and there are hundreds (possibly thousands) of other birds that need to be searched; for example, to our left, a raft of at least a couple of